ingraevgeny/approot/README.md

 ### Description

-This project shows the root page of Microservice Architecture Application example.
+This project shows the root page of Microservices Architecture Application example.
 The Application includes the microservices: clients, orders, drones, delivering

 ### Requirements